All Collections

 How to mark terminology in a document

-Terminology saves time typing and ensures spelling is correct.
+Terminology saves time typing and ensures spelling is correct for complex words.
 An automated list can also be exported (e.g., a glossary).

 Avatar of Support Desk